Korean Air: Cabins

-Korean Air currently offers three types of first class, four types of business (Prestige) class, and standard economy class.
-Korean Air operates First Class on all Boeing 747-8I and parts of its 777-300ER, Airbus A380-800, Boeing 777-200ER, and -300ER fleets.
-Some seats are equipped as suites with doors.
-The airline markets Business Class as "Prestige Class" with some aircraft equipped with suites.
+Korean Air currently offers two types of first class, three types of business (Prestige) class, and one standard economy class, with First Class seats installed on all of its Airbus A380-800s, Boeing 747-8Is, and Boeing 777-300ERs.
+The airline markets Business Class as "Prestige Class", with Prestige class seats in some aircraft equipped as doored suites.
 The airline announced its introduction of Premium Economy in 2017.
-The first aircraft equipped with premium economy marketed as "Economy Plus" was CS300 (Airbus A220-300).
-The product was eliminated in 2019 due to discordance of service and profit loss.
+The first aircraft equipped with premium economy marketed as "Economy Plus Class" was CS300 (Airbus A220-300).
+The premium economy product was eliminated in 2019 due to discordance of service and profit loss, but is set to be reintroduced through a retrofit of Boeing 777-300ER aircraft with the older "Prestige Sleeper" business class product and marketed as "Premium Class" instead of "Economy Plus Class".
 The airline also offers Economy Class.